Learn : Puppy Care

 Becoming the Gentle Alpha in Your Dog’s Life

 Many people hear the word “alpha” and immediately think of harsh or dominating tactics to get a dog to behave or submit.
-This is definitely not the goal you want to keep in mind when working with your dog and becoming the alpha in her life.
+This is definitely not the goal you want to keep in mind when working with your dog and becoming the alpha in their life.

 How Do I Set My New Puppy up for Success?